Ferrero Rocher: 1990s advertisement

 The brand is known in the United Kingdom, and other countries such as Mexico, by the popular 1990s "ambassadors" advertisement.
 It was based upon a party in a European ambassador's official residence, with the chocolates arranged into a pyramid and portrayed as a sophisticated treat.
 The advertisement has been repeatedly parodied in popular culture since.
 In 2000, the ambassador's party commercial was ranked 21st in Channel 4's poll of "The 100 Greatest TV Ads".

 Immigrant communities

 Ferrero Rocher is popular among immigrant communities in the United States due to its relatively low price compared with other luxury goods, along with its upscale appearance and marketing.
 Before Ferrero Rocher was available in mainland China, it was a popular gift from people in Hong Kong, who nicknamed Rocher "gold sand", to people on the mainland around Chinese New Year.

 Knockoffs and counterfeits

 In 2017, police made several arrests and seized 300,000 pieces of counterfeit Rocher which had been produced in a factory in Wuhu.
-Ferrero had spent USD $1 million and five years fighting Chinese firm Montresor, whose "Tresor Dore" chocolates were priced at one-third of the cost of the genuine Rocher; an April 2008 court ruling had previously ordered Montresor to cease production.
+Ferrero had spent US$1 million and five years fighting Chinese firm Montresor, whose "Tresor Dore" chocolates were priced at one-third of the cost of the genuine Rocher; an April 2008 court ruling had previously ordered Montresor to cease production.